 2.3 mruby on TECS

 mruby on TECS is a component-based framework for running an mruby script language on embedded systems.
-This framework integrates two technologies, mruby and TECS, and enables to develop embedded software using script language without slowdown of the execution time.
+This framework integrates two technologies, mruby and TECS, and enables to develop embedded software using a script language without slowing down the execution time.

 2.3.1 System Model of mruby on TECS